lingqime/Epidemic-dynamics-on-metapopulation-networks-with-node2vec-mobility/README.md

 After obtaining all the results (Euler method and Monte Carlo simulation) from `Fig. 2 Euler method and Monte Carlo simulation.ipynb`, one can use the file `Plot Fig. 2.ipynb` to visualize the results.
 However, you need to TeX installed on your local computer before running `Plot Fig. 2.ipynb`.
 For details, please see https://matplotlib.org/stable/gallery/text_labels_and_annotations/tex_demo.html

 The heat map matrices presented in Figs. 4 and 5 are contained in the folder `Numerical results`.
 One can discern them by their nomenclatures.
 For example, `Epidemic threshold via ER-100-6-1 a, b.npy` represents the epidemic threshold on ER random graph in terms of a and b, i.e., Fig. 4(a) in the paper.

-All the numerical results were fulfilled by [Jupyter Notebook](https://jupyter.org/).
-The codes can be found in the folder `Codes`.

 If there is any question, please email lingqime@buffalo.edu or lingqime@gmail.com.